Thelukepet/course/test-B.md

 The objective of Test B is a summative assessment of your understanding of the course material for the _final 6 lectures_ of the course.

+Lecture 14 gave a brief recap of part two of the course, including a _learning guide_ of what is important for the test.

 ### Systems

 Lectures 8 and 11 presented systems aspects: streaming data, and accessing individual values.